husseinhmede1/bex-website/README.md

 ## Production
 * Web:
-    * run `yarn build` to perform production build
+    * run `yarn build` to perform production build.
+Build files will be generated in a new directory `/build`.
     * run `yarn serve` to serve production build locally
 * Desktop:
-  Electron-packager supports packaging the React app on multiple desktop platforms (windows, linuk, MacOS).
+  Electron-packager supports packaging the React app for multiple desktop platforms (Windows, linux, MacOS).
 However, packaging for windows requires the extra step of downloading windows-build-tools.
-    * Windows: run the global command `npm --add-python-to-path='true' --debug install --global windows-build-tools` (or yarn equivalent) to install windows build tools (run as adminstrator)
+    * (Windows only): run the global command `npm --add-python-to-path='true' --debug install --global windows-build-tools` (or yarn equivalent) to install windows build tools (run as adminstrator)
-    * run `yarn electron-pack` to package as desktop app (This may take time depending on app size and hardware)
+    * run `yarn electron-pack` to package as desktop app (This may take time depending on app size and hardware).
+Build files will be generated in a new directory `/dist`

-  Note: To build for desktop in dev-mode, just run `yarn electron-dev`.
+  Note: To test for desktop in dev-mode, just run `yarn electron-dev`.

 ## Structure